-What are gingerbread cookies?
+What are gingerbread biscuits?

-Gingerbread cookies are simply gingerbread cake in cookie form as they share the same flavours of sweet golden syrup and spiced ginger.
+Gingerbread cookies are simply gingerbread cake in biscuit or cookie form as they share the same flavours of sweet golden syrup and spiced ginger.
 Gingerbread cookies have a soft and crisp outer edge and deliciously softer insides, and are similar to German Christmas cookies or Lebkuchen.

 The first gingerbreads were not actually eaten as part of a dessert or pudding, rather they were included along with the meal or eaten between courses, and it was mainly rich folk who could afford the luxury of gingerbread.